awfixers-stuff/.github/profile/README.md

 <div align="center">

-<h4>Most of our Stuff is Currently Powered by Digital Ocaean, so  if you click this link and create an account, when you spend $25 I get some help with my bill too :)</h4>
+<h4>Most of our Stuff is Currently Powered by Digital Ocaean, so  if you click this link and create an account, when you spend $25 we get some help with our bill too :)</h4>

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg)](https://www.digitalocean.com/?refcode=ff2ff3528450&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)